MarcinPolewski/Simple-Docker-Spring-Boot-API/README.md

 3. in computer's terminal use command "curl ifconfig.me" which will return public ip
 4. now server is available outside of local network

-for instace use, inside web browser type: http://1.1.1.1:8080/api/books , where 1.1.1.1 is previously found public ip
+for instance paste link into web browser: http://1.1.1.1:8080/api/books , where 1.1.1.1 is previously found public ip